olgapshen/NifiMonitorActivity/README.md

 # Patched Monitir Activity

-This project is custon Nifi monitor.
-It doffers from original in way, it doesn't sends file to `inactive` with processor's start up.
+This project is custom Nifi monitor.
+It differs from the original one in way, it doesn't sends file to `inactive` chanel while processor is starting up.

 You need build it with `Java 8`.